Our policy ask

 Connecticut farms keep communities fed and rural economies alive—but many operate under Right to Farm and zoning language written before modern agricultural practices were common.
+No bill has been introduced yet.
+That’s why we’re building public demand first.

 5,500